Samael1254/scop/README.md

 You can also take a screeshot of the image currently displayed.

-Some example models, materials and textures are provided in the resources directory.
-The textures must be specified inside the material to be loaded.
+Some example models, materials, textures and normal maps are provided in the resources directory.
+The textures and normal maps must be specified inside the material to be loaded (see .mtl specifications).

 ![Bust](./previews/bust.png)
 ![Apple](./previews/apple.png)